 Why are obese people so vulnerable?

 People with obesity have a higher rate of pervasiveness for diseases like Type 2 diabetes, renal insufficiency, some type of cancers, heart diseases, hypertension.
 All these conditions are primary risk factors and contribute to the profoundness of COVID-19.
 Obesity has a detrimental effect on the immune response of people and their immune systems don’t bounce back to normal even after getting the vaccination.
-It has been documented that obese people have difficulty in breathing during and post COVID.
+It has been documented that obese people have difficulty in breathing during and long COVID.
 Also, the dangers of extra kilos are not limited; the mortality rate due to covid in obese people are much higher.

 Fatness: A broader picture